jhonrocha/jhonrocha.github.io/documents/resume.md

 - *Sep 2014 – Aug 2016*

 I was responsible for the network area, handling communication between robot-to-robot and robot-to-computer.
-I also worked in the area of movement and locomotion, expanding the set of gestures and actions of the robot player.
+I also worked in movement and locomotion, expanding the robot player's set of gestures and actions.
 Finally, I developed the structure of the behavior state machine, implementing the reaction to events autonomously and elaborating new roles for the player.